 - In the meantime, add a tablespoon of oil to a frying pan.
 Fry the diced butternut squash for approx. 15 minutes, until soft and lightly coloured.

-- When the risotto is done, stir in half of the cheddar.
+- When the risotto is done, stir in half of the vegan cheese, if using.
 Season to taste and spoon out onto two plates.

-- Top with fried cubes of butternut squash, cheese and toasted pumpkin seeds.
+- Top with fried cubes of butternut squash, dairy-free cheese and toasted pumpkin seeds.